-Students will develop a project for an O.B.C.
-Part 9 building.
-The design will include such topics as project programming, research, functionality, aesthetics, structural design, site analysis, code review, and determination of appropriate materials/methods of construction.
+Students develop a project for an Ontario Building Code - Part 9 building.
+The design includes such topics as project programming, research, functionality, aesthetics, structural design, site analysis, code review, and determination of appropriate materials/methods of construction.
+Students engage with external clients and use exisiting sites for their project.

-P- MGMT2025 Project Management
+P- MGMT2025 Project Management and C- CONS3002 Introduction to Building Information Modeling